Daniel Stedman: Media

 Stedman speaks and has been interviewed at SXSW, CES, Orange Institute, The New York Times, New York Magazine, Refinery29, Huffington Post, TechCrunch, Inc. Magazine, The New York Observer, Vogue Japan, Newsweek & The Village Voice.
 He presented the launch of the Dell XPS 13 at the Consumer Electronics Show in Las Vegas.

-Modeling

-Stedman posed in Vogue Japan and in United Arrows Fall 2017 campaign.

 Northside Media Group

-Stedman and his brother Scott launched Northside in 2003.It published the L Magazine, Brooklyn Magazine, and organized events like the Northside Festival, a six day extravaganza of music, art, film, and technology.
+Stedman and his brother Scott launched Northside in 2003.
+It published the L Magazine, Brooklyn Magazine, and organized events like the Northside Festival, a six day extravaganza of music, art, film, and technology.
 It was sold to Zealot Networks in 2015.

 Stedman and Northside Festival dropped the band Good English from their 2016 lineup after the drummer defended a Stanford University student accused of sexual assault.

 In 2020, Northside Media was sold to Michael Bassik.

 Pressto

 In 2021, Stedman founded Pressto.
 Pressto is an educational platform that develops strong writing skills in students by making writing playful and fun.
 Before launching the company, he spent months on research and found that there would be a strong desire for a product that helped students with critical writing and media literacy.